 One of the most pressing challenges impacting maintenance is the need for staff to grow commensurate with assets in the system.

-Current staffing levels impact follow up on attention to detail, adequate supervision, leadership of part-time and seasonal staff.
-Figure 84, shows that maintenance and repair of older park facilities is highly supported by the survey responses.
-Despite these challenges, staff committed remain to meeting annually to establish goals and setting milestones to achieve desired outcomes.
+Current staffing levels impact follow up on attention to detail, adequate supervision, and leadership of part-time and seasonal staff.
+Figure 115, shows that maintenance and repair of older park facilities is highly supported by the survey responses.
+Despite these challenges, staff remain committed to meeting annually to establish goals and setting milestones to achieve the desired outcomes.